AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 :::

 ## Public keys retrieval
-The keys can either be received from a key registry contract or from [Private eXecution Environment (PXE)](../../../learn/concepts/pxe/main).
+The keys can either be retrieved from a key registry contract or from the [Private eXecution Environment (PXE)](../../../learn/concepts/pxe/main).

 :::note
-Key registry is a canonical contract used to store users keys.
+The key registry is a canonical contract used to store user public keys.
 Canonical in this context means that it is a contract whose functionality is essential for the protocol.
 There is 1 key registry and its address is hardcoded in the protocol code.
 :::